-Historical records show there was little connection between Advent and Christmas at the beginning.
+Historical records show little connection between Advent and Christmas at the beginning.

 Advent has been observed since the fourth century.
-Originally, it was a time when converts to Christianity readied themselves for baptism.
+Initially, it was when converts to Christianity readied themselves for baptism.

 Advent calendars are also part of the Advent tradition.